 The AP affiliated with an AP MLD that is operating on that link shall not transmit any frame to any of the non-AP STAs affiliated with its associated non-AP MLD (see 35.3.7.2.1 (General)).

-NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD.
+NOTE 1—When an AP MLD advertises that a link is disabled for all associated non-AP MLDs, a non-AP MLD remains associated with the AP MLD (#19266) unless the non-AP MLD has a single setup link with the AP MLD and that link is advertised as disabled.

 Change the 6th paragraph, as follows:

-An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link should, prior to the time indicated by the Mapping Switch Time field, transmit Disassociation frames (see 11.3.6.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to:
+An AP affiliated with an AP MLD that intends to turn its operating link into a disabled link (#19164)shall, after the time indicated by the Mapping Switch Time field, transmit Disassociation frames (see 11.3.5.8 (AP, AP MLD, or PCP disassociation initiation procedure)) to (#20077) all associated non-MLD non-AP STA that do not support BSS transition capability.

-Each non-AP MLD associated with the AP MLD that has setup only that link with the AP MLD.
+(#20053)

-Each associated non-MLD non-AP STA that does not support BSS transition capability.
+(#20053) A non-AP MLD that has a single setup link with AP MLD and that link is advertised to be disabled (using advertised TTLM transmitted in Beacon and Probe Response frames) shall consider that it has been disassociated from the AP MLD after the time indicated by the Mapping Switch Time field is reached.

 NOTE 4—If a non-AP MLD has only one setup link with the AP MLD and the AP MLD advertises the upcoming disablement of that link, the non-AP MLD can maintain association with the AP MLD by performing an ML reconfiguration operation (see 35.3.6.4 (ML reconfiguration to the ML setup)) to switch its link with the AP MLD to a link that is not disabled or due to be disabled.

 Straw Poll: